 The reefs of Koh Tao are composed mainly of hard coral, with the table, stubby finger and green branching corals attracting tropical reef fish such as parrotfishes, damsels, gobies, butterflyfishes and wrasses.
 There are also many anemones, with their resident anemonefish, clownfish and crabs, sea fans, featherstars, and whip corals.

 A showpiece granite pinnacle that starts at 12 metres deep and goes down to a maximum depth of 35m, Chumphon Pinnacle is the best and most famous of Koh Tao's sites.
-It should definitely be on your diving itinerary in the Gulf of Thailand.
+40 minutes boat ride from the island, it should definitely be on your diving itinerary in the Gulf of Thailand.

 There is a large central pinnacle which is surrounded by numerous smaller rocks in the deeper outlying areas.
 The main rock is completely covered in anemones, gently swaying in the current.
 They are full of anemonefish such as the western clownfish, or 'Nemos' as they have become better known.